katavie/harvey/_posts/2017-10-24-public-health.md

 ### References

 Shultz, James M., and Sandro Galea.
 “Mitigating the Mental and Physical Health Consequences of Hurricane Harvey.” *JAMA*, vol. 318, no. 15, 17 Oct.
 2017, pp. 1437–1438., doi:10.1001/jama.2017.14618.

-The photo, taken by [Benjamin Kerensa](https://unsplash.com/photos/j-MPRQOJfVU), is from [Unsplash](https://unsplash.com/license), whose content is all free to use for commerical and noncommercial purposes.